MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### June 3, 2019

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 103.1905.31001 introduces an improved anchoring (alignment) experience for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
-The PC app doesn’t require you to choose an anchoring method before creating a guide so you can start creating content right away.
+The PC app doesn't require you to choose an anchoring method before creating a guide so you can start creating content right away.
 You can also switch between anchoring methods after creating a guide.
 The PC app also provides better step-by-step guidance for choosing the appropriate method for anchoring mixed reality instructions to your workspace.

-If you choose to create a guide using a digital anchor, you can now use a pre-set 3D model, so you don’t have to choose a 3D model before proceeding.
+If you choose to create a guide using a digital anchor, you can now use a pre-set 3D model, so you don't have to choose a 3D model before proceeding.

 > [!NOTE]